 Source Ventilation Control

 An integral part of HVAC systems, ventilation is critical in ensuring that the air you breathe is constantly recycled and purified of any contaminants.
-A buildup of stagnant air can cause common issues such as a stuffy room, and accumulation of odor, or much more serious problems such as excess levels of carbon dioxide.
-A good ventilation system is able to circulate fresh air throughout the room, purify it, and then remove it as well.
-Ducts and intakes have to be positioned so this purpose is achieved.
+A buildup of stagnant air can cause common issues such as a stuffy room and accumulation of odor or much more serious problems such as excess levels of carbon dioxide.
+A good ventilation system can circulate fresh air throughout the room, purify it, and then remove it as well.
+Ducts and intakes have to be positioned so this purpose is well achieved.

 In more humid conditions, humidity control is also an important consideration.
 An HVAC system is also used to remove humidity from the air, and in normal conditions, this water is drained outdoors through a series of drain pipes.
 Over time though, these pipes can become clogged or damaged, resulting in blockage.
-This is when the moisture can spread throughout the HVAC system and become a breeding ground for mold and mildew, giving rise to bacteria which can then spread through the ductwork and be a cause of illnesses.
-Which is why it is recommended to routinely check up on your HVAC system.
+This is when the moisture can spread throughout the HVAC system and become a breeding ground for mold and mildew.
+This gives rise to bacteria that can then spread through the ductwork and cause illnesses, which is why it is recommended to check up on your HVAC system routinely.

 Regular System Maintenance

 For an HVAC system, filters are the first line of defense against outdoor pollutants.
 They are designed to capture pollutants and restrict them from entering the indoor space.
 Over time, they can become full of collected dust and dirt, and their efficiency is reduced.
 Now they are doing more damage than good.
 Hence, routine checkups and replacement of air filters are mandatory to prevent clogging of the air lines.
-For ductless systems, some smart controllers such as the Cielo Breez Plus can tell you when your filter replacement is due, so you won’t be caught on your heels.
+For ductless systems, a smart AC controller such as the Cielo Breez Plus can tell you when your filter replacement is due so that you won’t be caught on your heels.

-There are other types of filters available as well which can remove finer particulate, called HEPA filters.
+There are other types of filters available as well that can remove finer particulate, called HEPA filters.
 These are recommended for people with allergies.

 Similarly, for ducted systems, the ductwork needs to be frequently inspected.
-Rodents and even birds can sometimes take refuge within the ductwork, and be a source of bad odor.
+Rodents and even birds can sometimes take refuge within the ductwork.
+It can be a source of bad odor in your AC.

 Aftermarket Air Purifiers

 An indoor air purifier is a must-have if you are looking to remove those micro-organisms from your air.
 The inbuilt air filter of an HVAC is only good for larger particles.
-A heavy-duty HEPA filter is good to trap particles of 0.3 microns and above.
+A heavy-duty HEPA filter is good for trapping particles of 0.3 microns and above.
 Meanwhile, electrostatic fields are used to capture microscopic particles like viruses.

-Moreover, activated charcoal filters can also be used to capture large amounts of micron-sized particles and keep the indoor environment clean.
-A pound of activated charcoal can have a surface area of 100 acres, thus having an area large enough to effectively filter through the air.
+Moreover, activated charcoal filters can also be used to capture large amounts of micron-sized particles.
+They can keep the indoor environment clean.
+A pound of activated charcoal can have a surface area of 100 acres.
+Thus having an area large enough to filter through the air effectively.

 Ultraviolet air purifiers are becoming a popular choice now within the industry.
-As the name suggests, UV air filters kill bacteria and viruses by blasting them with rays of ultraviolet light that kills them as they pass through it.
+As the name suggests, UV air filters kill bacteria and viruses by blasting them with ultraviolet light rays.
+It kills them as bacteria pass through it.

-HVAC Maintenance is the Key for Good Air Quality
+HVAC Maintenance is the Key to Good Air Quality

 Maintenance is the most cost-effective solution to maintain a healthy indoor living environment.
 Always keep in mind the signs of your air conditioner needing a tune-up.
 If your HVAC system is not in proper condition, air quality will most definitely be compromised.
-Routine maintenance procedures include cleaning and replacement of air filters, and the evaporator coils.
-Care should be taken to ensure that the drainage pipes are also clean and no mildew or mold is growing in there.
+Routine maintenance procedures, including cleaning and replacing air filters and evaporator coils, are extremely important.
+If you have a smoker in the house, air filters can become clogged up with smoke particulate pretty quickly.
+It will leave a characteristic smell that can sometimes overwhelm the occupants.
+There are more drawbacks to your indoor air quality brought about by smoking indoors, such as absorption in residual room dust, cross ventilation across the home, and seepage into walls and ceilings.
+Care should be taken to ensure that the drainage pipes are also clean and that no mildew or mold is growing in there.

-For a smart home experience, explore Cielo’s smart products now!
+For a smart home indoor climate control experience, explore Cielo’s smart products now!